Meet the Panel

 Award-winning presenter and journalist Lydia has been a key part of the Racing TV team since its launch in 2004.
 Never afraid to ask challenging questions, her interviews always make for required viewing and, in 2019, she was named Racing Broadcaster of the Year.
 Lydia’s weekly Road To Cheltenham columns and TV shows of the same name have a great following, but she is equally at home on the Flat and indeed chairs the British Horseracing Authority’s Flat Pattern Committee, which oversees this country’s Group and Listed races.
 In particular, she has an affinity with staying horses and her Twitter bio reveals she is “on an annual quest to identify the Melrose winner”.
 In the past, she has worked as racing correspondent for London’s Evening Standard and as a columnist for The Times and The Guardian.
 Currently, she is a contributing editor for Tortoise Media and writes columns for sportinglife.com, as well as being a regular contributor to Nick Luck’s Daily Podcast.

-Alan has been Editor-in-Chief of the Racing Post since 2007, having previously served as Editor and News Editor during earlier stints with the company.
-He has overseen the transformation of the Racing Post, established as a newspaper in 1986, into a multimedia business powered by its award-winning digital services.
-He was a member of the Stud and Stable Staff Commission, chaired by Lord Donoughue.
-He has also been a longstanding member of the jury for the Cartier Awards.
+Alan was Editor-in-Chief of the Racing Post from 2007 – 2022, having previously served as Editor and News Editor during earlier stints with the company, and remains a current Director of the business.
+He oversaw the transformation of the Racing Post, established as a newspaper in 1986, into a multimedia business powered by its award-winning digital services.
+He was a member of the Stud and Stable Staff Commission, chaired by Lord Donoughue and has also been a longstanding member of the jury for the Cartier Awards.

 Director of Racing, BHA